2022 Commuting Census Survey: An executive summary

 ONS reports revealed that nearly half of all employed people worked from home during the height of the pandemic in 2020.
 The data gathered in the Commuter Census shows that there has been a clear shift to hybrid working practices with just 16% of our Census respondents now exclusively working from home.

-rather the regularity of commutes being undertaken.
+shift, but rather the regularity of commutes being undertaken.
 During the pandemic, a YouGov survey found that 91% of remote workers wanted to continue working from home at least part of the time after restrictions were lifted.

 These sentiments were mirrored in the Mobilityways Commuter Census 2021.
 When asked how they planned to travel to work next year, 26.8% of respondents said they would be working from home for the majority of the time.
 The 2022 Census confirms this has been the case, with 49% of respondents commuting a maximum of just two days a week.